rohan843/cybersecurity-notes/README.md

 ## Networks

 A network is a group of connected devices.
 Devices on a network can connect to other devices on the network.
-Devices need to find each other on a network to establish communications, for which the devices use unique addresses.
+Devices need to find each other on a network to establish communications, for which the devices use unique addresses (MAC addresses, IP addresses).

+Networks can be of 2 types:

+1. **LAN (Local Area Network)**: A network that spans a small area, like an office building, a school or a home.
+2. **WAN (Wide Area Network)**: